colonyos/colonies/README.md

 * A built-in crypto-protocol ensures **secure** and **zero-trust process execution**.

 ## What is it good at?
-* Distributed Computing, e.g. manage ML/AI workloads on Kubernetes.
+* Distributed computing, e.g. manage ML/AI workloads on Kubernetes.
 Launch one or several Colonies worker containers in a Kubernetes Pod.
 Then use Colonies to enable batch processing and launch processes inside worker containers.
 * Distributed RPC, e.g. build overlay networks to manage workflows spanning multiple cloud/edge servers and devices.
 * Grid computing, e.g. use Colonies as an overlay network and launch processes to perform computations at IoT devices, smart phones or cloud servers, all controlled from a single interface.